 Note: If you're getting an error, verify the resulting date values are in the format

 The data source in this example is a CSV and we used the format below.
 Fill in all the information for the new column and click Add Column when finished.

 Because we always want to use our new custom column, we’re going to hide the original column in the schema by unchecking the Visible checkbox.
 This will hide the original column so it won’t be seen in the chart editor.

-Now we can use our new column as a date in Interactive Mode.
+Now we can use our new column as a date in Visual Mode.

-Check out our FAQ showing examples of how to change a column’s data type in Data Explorer’s Data Pipeline.
+If you don’t want to change a column’s data type in your Chartio schema, you can still change its data type for individual charts.
+Check out our FAQ showing examples of how to change a column’s data type in the Pipeline.